DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/word-embedding.md

 ![](/assets/distributional_vectors_by_a_D_dimensional_vec.jpg)

-**Distributional vectors represented by a D-dimensional vector hwere D &lt;&lt; V, where V is size of Vocabulary.**
+**Fig.1 Distributional vectors represented by a D-dimensional vector hwere D &lt;&lt; V, where V is size of Vocabulary.**

 Fig. shows that the distributed vectors or word embeddings.